 based on experience and not theory.
 In order to prevent higher-order

-transmission modes which will ruin your day, you should limit the
+transmission modes which might ruin your day, you should limit the

-thickness of the your microstrip substrate to 10% of a wavelength.
+thickness of your microstrip substrate to 10% of a wavelength.

 Examples of what this means: 15 mil alumina is good up to 25 GHz,